XVimProject/XVim2/Documents/Contributing.md

 ## Contributions
   Any suggestions, bug reports are welcome.
   XVim2 depends highly Xcode's structure and Apple will modify Xcode's structure every year.
-So new feature requests depend on Xcode's structure is not recommended.
+So new feature requests depend on Xcode's structure are not recommended.

 ### Debugging
   1. Make sure you have Xcode.app installed at /Applications/Xcode.app,